 Internet research is driven by simulations, experiments, analysis, and deployment studies designed to address particular problems in the Internet.
 However, the design of effective and accurate network models is challenging due to the intrinsic complexity of the Internet and the dynamic nature of the elements composing it.
-Researchers need better models of networks and protocols to ground their investigations, such that they can provide practical benefit on the evolving network [27].
+Researchers need better models of networks and protocols to ground their investigations, such that they can provide practical benefit on the evolving network [28].
 Therefore, a second component of our work assesses the current deployment status of various proposed TCP algorithmic and protocol modifications and updates the literature with respect to the capabilities of a "modern" TCP stack.
-This will aid researchers in accurately conducting future evaluations of the network and proposed changes.
+This will help us learn about TCP as it is actually deployed in the Internet, and aid researchers in accurately conducting future evaluations of the network and proposed changes.

 In this paper, we bring both active and passive measurement techniques to bear to study web traffic in the context of the above stated issues.
 We use extensive active measurements to assess the capabilities and algorithms used by web servers (the primary data senders in web transactions).
 Data senders are ultimately in control of TCP's congestion control and reliability algorithms.
 Therefore, our active measurements are focused on studying which congestion control algorithms, loss recovery schemes and options are implemented and how the interaction with today's evolving network environment influences the correctness and performance behavior of actual web servers.
-As a second component, we present passive measurements of the capabilities and limits imposed by web clients (the primary data receivers).
-Although data receivers do not directly control the data flow on a TCP connection, clients can optionally provide information to the data sender to effectively increase performance (e.g., selective acknowledgments).
-In addition, limits imposed by receivers (e.g., the advertised window size) can have a dramatic impact on connection performance [9].